-Rhythm, Second Edition (CD included)
+Rhythm, Second Edition - Book with CD

 Contrasting the Implications of Audiation and Notation

 This important book provides a thorough framework for examining rhythm—what it is and how it should best be understood.
 Written by one of the great music thinkers and educators of our time, Edwin E. Gordon, this book will change the way you approach rhythm.

 This Second Edition includes expanded sections on movement, improvisation, and curriculum development.
 This edition also incorporates new research on audiation and several new rhythm syllables.